 \section{Introduction}

 In recent years, guided-wave platforms, particularly silicon-on-insulator photonics, have experienced significant advancement with applications expanding from traditional communications and sensing to next-generation spectroscopy, optical computation, and artificial intelligence \cite{ref1a,ref2a,ref3a,ref4a,ref5a,ref6a,ref7a}.
-In these high-data-throughput applications, managing optical inputs with varying polarizations continues to be a universal and key requirement \cite{ref8a,ref9a,ref10a,ref11a}.
-Inputs with different polarizations experience different responses on-chip due to the high-index contrast and specific waveguide aspect ratios, leading to performance degradation in the form of polarization-dependent losses as well as changes in waveguide dispersion and spectral characteristics.
-As these performance limitations can be detrimental to large-scale photonic systems, effective polarization management remains an essential requirement for most on-chip photonic applications \cite{ref12a}.
+Managing varying input polarizations in these high-throughput applications remains a key requirement \cite{ref8a,ref9a,ref10a,ref11a}.
+Unintended polarization-dependent on-chip responses due to high-index contrast and waveguide aspect ratios lead to performance degradation including polarization-dependent losses and modified spectral characteristics.
+Since such limitations impair large-scale photonic systems, effective on-chip polarization management is essential for most applications \cite{ref12a}.